silbermm/silbernagel.dev/priv/content/about/about.md

 ---
 ## Who Am I?

-My name is Matt Silbernagel, I live in the United States, and I'm a Software Engineer happily writing [#Elixir](https://silbernagel.dev/tags/Elixir) for my day job and my hobby projects.
+I live in the United States (Cincinnati, OH) and I'm a Software Engineer happily writing [#Elixir](https://silbernagel.dev/tags/Elixir) for my day job and my hobby projects.

 I use this [IndieWeb](https://indieweb.org/) site to write about technologies I'm exploring and lessons I've learned in hopes that I can help reduce barriers for anyone else struggling with similar problems or exploring similar ideas.